irmen/cx16shell/README.md

 ## Todo

-- add a routine to shell functions to query the configured current drive number.
 - fix the nmi zp variable to survive after calling external programs (put it in array so it stays out of ZP?)
 - make the 'help' command list out the available commands more nicely (table columns?)
 - add an option to 'echo' to not output a newline at the end.  ( \; inspired by basic?)